enii040/enii040.github.io/index.md

 ## Data Sources and Project Ideas

-Response: Val and I were looking at the Consumer Price Index data (https://www.bls.gov/cpi/).
-One idea was to work with the time-series data of prices over different presidential administrations in the US.
-[2009-2017 (Obama); 2017-2021 (Trump); 2021-2024(Biden)] We could also see if the consumer price index of good baskets in the US has changed not in line with other countries' price indexes.
+1. One idea was to work with the time-series data of prices over different presidential administrations in the US.
+[2009-2017 (Obama); 2017-2021 (Trump); 2021-2024(Biden)] Val and I were looking at the Consumer Price Index data (https://www.bls.gov/cpi/).
+We could also see if the consumer price index of good baskets in the US has changed not in line with other countries' price indexes.
 Data sources: